Blaise Pascal: Religious conversion

 In the winter of 1646, Pascal's 58-year-old father broke his hip when he slipped and fell on an icy street of Rouen; given the man's age and the state of medicine in the 17th century, a broken hip could be a very serious condition, perhaps even fatal.
 Rouen was home to two of the finest doctors in France, Deslandes and de la Bouteillerie.
 The elder Pascal "would not let anyone other than these men attend him...It was a good choice, for the old man survived and was able to walk again..."
-But treatment and rehabilitation took three months, during which time La Bouteillerie and Deslandes had become regular visitors.
+However treatment and rehabilitation took three months, during which time La Bouteillerie and Deslandes had become regular visitors.

 Both men were followers of Jean Guillebert, proponent of a splinter group from Catholic teaching known as Jansenism.
 This still fairly small sect was making surprising inroads into the French Catholic community at that time.
 It espoused rigorous Augustinism.
 Blaise spoke with the doctors frequently, and after their successful treatment of his father, borrowed from them works by Jansenist authors.
 In this period, Pascal experienced a sort of "first conversion" and began to write on theological subjects in the course of the following year.

 Pascal fell away from this initial religious engagement and experienced a few years of what some biographers have called his "worldly period" (1648–54).
 His father died in 1651 and left his inheritance to Pascal and his sister Jacqueline, for whom Pascal acted as conservator.
 Jacqueline announced that she would soon become a postulant in the Jansenist convent of Port-Royal.
 Pascal was deeply affected and very sad, not because of her choice, but because of his chronic poor health; he needed her just as she had needed him.

 By the end of October in 1651, a truce had been reached between brother and sister.
 In return for a healthy annual stipend, Jacqueline signed over her part of the inheritance to her brother.
 Gilberte had already been given her inheritance in the form of a dowry.
 In early January, Jacqueline left for Port-Royal.
 On that day, according to Gilberte concerning her brother, "He retired very sadly to his rooms without seeing Jacqueline, who was waiting in the little parlor..."